nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ##### Current Implementation

 To adhere to Object-Oriented Programming principles, we have decided to make the `Task` class as an abstract parent class and `TodoTasks`, `DeadlineTask` and `EventTask` classes a subclass of `Task` class.
-The class diagram below shows in detail how the task model is being implemented.

 The `Task` class, and all its subclasses,